 Dover to Calais ferry crossings connect the southern coast of England with northern France.
 The crossing is operated by both P&O Ferries and DFDS Seaways.
 P&O Ferries and DFDS Seaways sail up to 38 times per day with an approximate journey time of 90 minutes.

 The Dover to Calais crossing is one of the most popular and busiest ferry crossings in the world.
 Millions of passengers travel on the route each year due to the number and speed of crossings.

 Dover and Calais lie along the narrowest part of the English Channel and have the shortest crossing times available.
-The port of Dover lies in Kent on the southeast coast of England.
-Calais is the most northern port in France and lies in the Pas-de-Calais department.
+Dover ferry port lies in Kent on the southeast coast of England.
+Calais ferry port is the most northern port in France and lies in the Pas-de-Calais department.